-Formed in 1994 we are a mixed-sex Morris dancing side principally performing dances in the Border tradition.
+Formed in 1994 we are a Morris dancing team (or ‘side’) performing dances in the Border tradition. and are celebrating our 30th anniversary in 2024.
 We practice in the village of Bricket Wood in Hertfordshire, England (near St. Albans, Watford and London).
-In our quest for an appropriate, original and witty name for the Side, we deduced that a spoonerism of our home base might conjure up images of a mysterious assembly of dark shadowy characters keeping alive ancient rituals and traditions.
+In our quest for an appropriate, original and witty name for the side, we deduced that a spoonerism of our home base might conjure up images of a mysterious assembly of dark shadowy characters keeping alive ancient rituals and traditions.
 Maybe that was wishful thinking but it’s a name and we like it!

 Our costumes are based on traditional sources and we hope, present a colourful and interesting sight.
 Our ‘tatter’ jackets are purple, green, and black – all are similar but a degree of individual flair is allowed!
 Black trousers, stout boots of purple, green or black, and hats of similar colours complete the scene.
-In common with many Border Morris sides, our faces are painted, (originally thought to be a form of disguise), and again black, purple and green paints are used in varied combinations.
-Most of our dances are performed with stout sticks, either long or short depending on the dance.
+In common with most Border Morris teams, our faces are painted, (originally thought to be a form of disguise), and again black, purple and green paints are used in varied combinations (and never in the form of the all ‘black face’ adopted by some Border Morris sides).
+Our dances are performed with stout sticks, either long or short depending on the dance.

 Our side would not be complete without its musicians.
-Several of the side play in local Barn Dance or Folk bands, and the music for the dances is played on a variety of instruments – melodeons, accordions, whistles, saxophone, drums, tambourines and other percussion.
+Some of the side play in local Barn Dance or Folk bands, and the music for the dances is played on a variety of instruments – melodeons, accordions, concertina, guitar, whistles, recorders, saxophone, fiddle, drums, tambourines and other percussion.

 We are known for being friendly and we’ll always make newcomers welcome.
 Being part of Wicket Brood is huge fun!
 You can find out more about joining us here.